Spadla z oblakov: Details

 The format of the series vaguely gives the impression that it is a reconstruction of real events.
 The very first episode starts out in a rather didactic fashion: A seemingly learned man, who is later shown to be a doctor, directly addresses the camera and talks about the world-shaking events that have recently taken place; he adds a sense of realism by exactly pinpointing the location we are about to see as 49° 5′ 20″ N, 19° 25′ 22″ E. These geographical coordinates are repeated in many of the introductions to the following episodes, adding a flair of scientific exactitude.
 (In reality, the coordinates simply point to the wood-covered outskirts of a large field, hardly resembling the location seen in the series.)

 After Maika's departure, the series ends with two characters suddenly breaking the fourth wall and directly addressing the viewers.
 In light of Maika's promise that she will return, they tell viewers that if they ever come to the Tatra mountains and see a flying girl, that would be her.

-Spadla z oblakov does contain a number of special effects, some of which have dated worse than others, but all would be good to excellent when considered by the standards of a 1978 TV production.
+Spadla z oblakov does contain a number of special effects, some of which have aged worse than others, but all would be good to excellent when considered by the standards of a 1978 TV production.
 Maika regularly flies, shows glowing eyes when she transmits what she sees to her home planet, and sometimes uses her automatic replicator which can copy material objects exactly (apparently down to molecular level).
 However, the series does not primarily rely on astonishing visual effects and keeps the storyline focused on understanding the human world from the point of view of a (non-human) child.
 At the same time, the human children try to figure out the visitor, whose mannerisms evolve from uncannily detached to almost perfectly human-like by the end of the series.